CERT-Polska/training-mwdb/source/part-1.md

    - field conditions `tag:"runnable:win32:exe"` that support wildcards `*`, `?`
    - operators: `OR`, `AND`, `NOT`

-   As you can see, we have various tags identifying the malware as 'formbook' based on various criteria.
-If we want to find everything that is recognized as formbook regardless of the source of classification, we can just use the wildcards (like in `ripped:*` case):
+   As you can see, we have various tags identifying the malware based on various criteria.
+If we want to find everything that is recognized as specific family regardless of the source of classification, we can just use the wildcards (like in `ripped:*` case):

    ```
    tag:*formbook*